 - The volunteering did not lead to sustained political organizing

-- At each stage, the path narrowed rather than widened, because each act of symbolic support provided sufficient psychological reward to make the next, more demanding act feel unnecessary
+- At each stage, the path narrowed rather than widened, because each symbolic act gave enough psychological reward to make the next, harder act feel unnecessary

 “The most dangerous creation of any society is the man who has nothing to lose.”